 Here we begin the boring section about awards and recognition.
 You’ve been forewarned!
 In 2018 I won second place in the Institute for Theatre Journalism and Critique at the Kennedy Center for American College Theatre Region 3 Festival.
 My novels have placed twice in the Writer of the Year Awards–most recently as a finalist in 2020–and in 2019 I was awarded second place for YA fiction in the Almost an Author awards.

-When I’m not writing or answering my email, I spend most of my time watering my fairy garden, attending garden design classes, experimenting with little-known tea flavors (some of them grown and mixed myself!), or haunting renaissance fairs all summer long.
+When I’m not writing or working on projects, I spend most of my time watering my fairy garden, attending garden design classes, experimenting with little-known tea flavors (some of them grown and mixed myself!), and haunting renaissance fairs all summer long.